happybeing/safenetwork-web/README.md

 # What's This?

+**WARNING: this code is not yet functional!**

-A SAFE Network web API with RESTful services (via fetch() in the browser):
+A SAFE Network web API with application, file system and RESTful services (via fetch() in the browser):

 - Adds support for the `safe:` URI schema to fetch() (and rdflib.js Fetcher using this [rdflib.js fork](https://github.com/theWebalyst/rdflib.js/tree/feature/safenetwork)).

 - Includes [LDP](https://www.w3.org/TR/ldp/) service which works with Solid apps via window.fetch() or rdflib.js (for an example see this [solid-plume fork](https://github.com/theWebalyst/solid-plume/tree/safenetwork-poc)).

-This is a WORK IN PROGRESS but usable if you read the docs in the comments.
-Some basic usage is included below, but you should refer to the comments in the source, and the solid-plume example above until documentation is available.
+This module is a complete replacement for [safenetwork-webapi](https://github.com/theWebalyst/safenetwork-webapi) which will be depracated once this is complete.

 ## Usage example: